 How a product complies with EU safety, health and environmental requirements, and how to place a CE marking on your product.

-CE marking does not indicate that a product was made in the EEA, but merely states that the product is assessed before being placed on the market and thus satisfies the legislative requirements, eg a harmonised level of safety, to be sold there.
-It means that the manufacturer has verified that the product complies with all relevant essential requirements, eg health and safety requirements, of the applicable directive(s) or, if stipulated in the directive(s), had it examined by a notified conformity assessment body.
+CE marking does not mean that a product was made in the EEA, but states that the product is assessed before being placed on the market.
+It means the product satisfies the legislative requirements to be sold there.
+It means that the manufacturer has checked that the product complies with all relevant essential requirements, for example health and safety requirements.

 - carry out the conformity assessment